shaekhhasanshoron/bankops-core/README.md

 ```
 ### 6.3 Kubernetes

-All the manifests are inside `deployment/kubernetes/manifests` folder
+All the manifests are inside `deployment/kubernetes/manifests` folder.
+Update the manifests according to your cluster
+configuration before applying them.

 ```
 kubectl apply -f deployment/kubernetes/manifests/auth-service/